majek/idea/site/033-bpf/main.md

 Expression parser
 -----------------

-Given a packet filtering expression tcpdump produces a short program in the BPF bytecode.
-The easiest way to see the parser in action is to pass a `-d` option, which will produce a readable assembly-like
+Given a packet filtering expression, tcpdump produces a short program in the BPF bytecode.
+The easiest way to see the parser in action is to pass a `-d` flag, which will produce a readable assembly-like
 program:

     $ sudo tcpdump -ni en0 -d "udp"